Placement and Proficiency Tests

 Language exams are for University of Michigan students who are planning on furthering their language study or want to test out of a language requirement.
 No preparation is necessary for the placement test – it is intended to be a tool to place you in the course most appropriate for your level.

 Arabic Placement Tests will be offered at the Language Resource Center (1500 North Quad lower level) on dates to be determined by the Department of Near Eastern Studies.

 Registration is required for all test dates.
-There are currently no tests scheduled, however you can register and request to be informed by e-mail of upcoming test administrations as they are added to the schedule.
+The next test dates are: Tuesday, January 6th 9:00 AM to 1:00 PM, and Wednesday, April 22nd 10:00 AM to 2:00 PM.
+If you cannot make it to a date that is currently scheduled, you can register and request to be informed by e-mail of upcoming test administrations as they are added to the schedule.
 Register here.

 Click Here if you have questions about the format of the test.
 Contact Martha Schulte-Nafeh (firstname.lastname@example.org) if you have more questions about the placement test.

 Armenian placement tests are given by appointment with Prof. Kevork Bardakjian (email@example.com), who will also communicate test results.